Further study

 Traditionally, apprenticeships were aimed at school leavers to combine study and full-time work as a training route into a profession after secondary school education.
 Nowadays, there are various levels of apprenticeship that people from all levels of education can consider:

-Apprenticeships are, for some, an attractive way to change career direction since you can study towards a qualification and gain work experience without the costs attached to it that qualifications normally have.
-The employers who provide apprenticeships, cover the costs for the study side of the apprenticeship and you receive a salary for the working element of the programme.
+With apprenticeships, you can gain a qualification, work experience and a salary at the same time without the usual costs.
 Do your research into what salary you will receive as rates will differ dependent on the provider of the apprenticeship.
 Lower salaries are expected on apprenticeships due to the other costs associated with apprenticeships already being covered by the employer.

 Here at the University of Salford, we offer level 6 and 7 apprenticeships.
 To find out more, visit our Degree apprenticeships section.